Coral Springs Dog Bite Lawyer

 If a dog has injured you in Coral Springs, what are your rights?
 Do you have to prove the owner was careless?
 What if the dog had never been aggressive before?

-Florida law holds dog owners responsible for injuries their dog causes, regardless of the animal’s history.
-This is a legal principle called “strict liability.”
-It means the owner’s responsibility is the starting point.
-You do not need to prove the owner knew their dog might be dangerous for them to be held accountable.
+Florida law holds dog owners responsible for injuries their dog causes, regardless of the animal's history or propensity for aggression.
+This is a legal principle called "strict liability" which means the owner is liable for damages even if he/she was not negligent.
+You do not need to prove the owner knew his/her dog might be dangerous.
+However, an owner's liability may be reduced if the victim's own negligence was the proximate cause of the incident, and the reduction is proportionate to the percentage of the victim's fault subject to HB837's comparative fault laws.

-At the Law Firm of Cindy Goldstein, we understand the physical pain and financial pressure that follows a dog bite.
+At Cindy Goldstein Law, we understand the physical pain and financial pressure that follows a dog bite.
 Our practice focuses on helping people in your exact situation.
 We’re available to explain your options and handle the legal process, so you can focus on healing.

 What Are the First Steps After a Dog Bite?